 Correct saddle adjustment is an important factor in getting the most performance and comfort from your bicycle.
-If the saddle position is not comfortable for you, see your dealer.
-The saddle can be adjusted in three directions:
+If the saddle position is not comfortable for you, see your authorized retailer.

 - 1. Up and down adjustment.
-To check for correct saddle height (fig. 3): - · sit on the saddle; - · place one heel on a pedal; - rotate the crank until the pedal with your heel on it is in the down position and the crank arm is parallel to the seat tube.
+To check for correct saddle height (fig. 4): - sit on the saddle - place one heel on a pedal - rotate the crank until the pedal with your heel on it is in the down position and the crank arm is parallel to the seat tube.

 If your leg is not completely straight, your saddle height needs to be adjusted.
 If your hips must rock for the heel to reach the pedal, the saddle is too high.
 If your leg is bent at the knee with your heel on the pedal, the saddle is too low.

-Ask your dealer to set the saddle for your optimal riding position and to show you how to make this adjustment.
+Ask your authorized retailer to set the saddle for your optimal riding position and to show you how to make this adjustment.
 If you choose to make your own saddle height adjustment:

-- loosen the seat post clamp - · raise or lower the seat post in the seat tube - · make sure the saddle is straight fore and aft - re-tighten the seat post clamp to the recommended torque (Appendix D or the manufacturer's instructions).
+- loosen the seat post clamp - raise or lower the seat post in the seat tube - make sure the saddle is level fore and aft - re-tighten the seat post clamp to the recommended torque (Appendix D or the manufacturer's instructions).

-Once the saddle is at the correct height, make sure that the seat post does not project from the frame beyond its "Minimum Insertion" or "Maximum Extension" mark.
-The seatpost should always be inserted in the frame at least 80mm.
-(See fig. 4a)
+Once the saddle is at the correct height, make sure that the seat post does not project from the frame beyond its "Minimum Insertion" or "Maximum Extension" mark (fig. 5).